jitterted/javamakeover/README.md

-# Learn Java
+# Java Makeover

-Named after the subreddit at reddit.com/r/learnjava, this project has a series of mini-projects that start with code posted by novices and then refactors to better code, where better is:
+Originally named after the subreddit at reddit.com/r/learnjava, this project has a series of mini-projects that start with code posted by novices and then refactors to better code (the "makeover"), where better is:

 * Intention-revealing names
 * Objects that are cohesive